-The Board of Behavioral Sciences (Board) licenses and regulates Marriage and Family Therapists (MFT), Licensed Clinical Social Workers (LCSW), and Licensed Educational Psychologists (LEP).
-The Board registers and regulates MFT Interns, Associate Clinical Social Workers (ASW) and Continuing Education Providers.
+As an entity of the Department of Consumer Affairs, the Board of Behavioral Sciences (Board) is responsible for consumer protection in California, through licensing and regulation of Licensed Marriage and Family Therapists (LMFT), Licensed Clinical Social Workers (LCSW), Licensed Professional Clinical Counselors (LPCC) and Licensed Educational Psychologists (LEP).
+The Board registers and regulates MFT Interns (IMF), Associate Clinical Social Workers (ASW), Professional Clinical Counselor Interns (PCCI) and Continuing Education Providers (through June 30, 2017).

 A complaint should be filed by anyone who believes that a licensee, registrant or applicant has engaged in unprofessional conduct, related to his or her professional responsibilities.
 The Board will review each complaint regardless of the source.